nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 pressures and squirrelly at high pressures and never found a sweet spot between the two.
 I replaced them with a set of 40mm Schwalbe Marathon Mondials (I'd checked the maximum tyre clearance before I bought it) which I liked a lot better.
-I also ran it with regular Marathons, or with a Marathon on the front and a Marathon Mondial on the back, which worked nicely.
+I've also run it with regular Marathons, or with a Marathon on the front and a Marathon Mondial on the back, which worked nicely.

-It's been rather wet around here lately so I'm currently running 40mm Maxxis Ramblers which aren't quite as easy rolling as the Marathons but a lot more effective in the mud.
+It's been rather wet around here lately so I'm currently running 40mm Maxxis Ramblers which aren't quite as easy rolling as the Marathons but a lot more effective when the trails are muddy.

-I tend to run the rear tyre pretty much at it's pressure limit and the front tyre a little softer, which given the weight distribution of bike & rider should help a bit.
+I tend to run the rear tyre pretty much at it's pressure limit and the front tyre a little softer, which given the [weight distribution](../cooking-for-weight-weenies/) of bike & rider should help a bit.

 ## Bars & Stem